Carolina Alves (tennis)

-Carolina Meligeni Rodrigues Alves (born 23 April 1996) is a Brazilian tennis player.
-She has career-high rankings of 165 in singles, achieved on 12 September 2022, and world No. 110 in doubles, achieved on 18 July 2022.
-Alves has won eight singles and 24 doubles titles at ITF Circuit tournaments.
+Carolina Meligeni Rodrigues Alves (born 23 April 1996), also known as Carol Meligeni, is a Brazilian professional tennis player.
+She has a career-high WTA singles ranking of No. 165, achieved on 12 September 2022 and a best doubles ranking of No. 110, achieved on 18 July 2022.

+Alves has won ten singles and 24 doubles titles at ITF Circuit tournaments.
+She plays for Brazil Billie Jean King Cup team.

 Career

 2011

 Carol made her debut on 6 June against Isabella Capato Camargo, winning in straight sets, at the Tennis Club of Santos Tournament in Brazil.
 However, in the same tournament, she was defeated by Argentine seed Andrea Benitez in straight sets in the round of 16.

 2012: Doubles debut

 Carol's first doubles appearance occurred on July 30, again in Santos, partnering with compatriot Giovanna Baccarini.
 They were defeated in the first round by fellow Brazilians Paula Cristina Gonçalves and Roxane Vaisemberg.

 2013: First ITF doubles title

 Carol at the 2013 US Open.

 In 2013, Carol won her first ITF doubles title in Curitiba, Brazil, alongside Leticia Garcia Vidal.